 SonoIT: This is another semi-automated, standardized measurement on the GE Voluson E8 of intracranial translucency during the first trimester.

-SonoVCAD heart: A Voluson E8 computer aided display of the fetal heart from a 4D transducer that automatically generates a four-chamber view according to recommended standards.
+SonoVCAD heart: A computer-aided display of the fetal heart from a 4D transducer that automatically generates a four-chamber view according to recommended standards.

-GE first launched the Voluson E8 expert in 2006 (15” LCD Monitor) .
-That first version was designated as BT06.
-“BT” is an abbreviation of “Break Through” and the number designates the year in which this version was launched.
-So the Voluson E8 expert BT08 (19” LCD Monitor) was launched in 2008 and was in production till the next version in 2009, the Voluson E8 BT09.
-The BT06 version had many problems with the software and hardware, which the BT08 version fixed.
-Version BT09 added SonoVCAD heart, Anatomical M-mode, and DICOM as standard features, and STIC, SonoAVC, and Scan Assistant as optional features.
-BT10 made Scan Assistant and STIC standard features instead of options, and added SonoRender Start, and SonoNT as standard features.
-Options on the Voluson E8 BT10 were SonoAVC, VOCAL, Advanced VCI and OmniView.
-The 3SP-D, and RRE5-10 probes were also added to BT10.
+GE first launched the Voluson E8 expert in 2006 (with a 15” LCD Monitor).
+That version was designated as BT06.
+“BT” is an abbreviation of “Break Through,” and the number designates the year in which this version was launched.
+The Voluson E8 Expert BT08 (with a 19” LCD Monitor) was launched in 2008 and in production until the next version was launched in 2009, the Voluson E8 BT09.
+The Voluson E8 BT06 had setbacks with its software and hardware, which were resolved in the BT08 version.
+The Voluseon E8 BT09 added SonoVCAD heart, Anatomical M-mode, and DICOM as standard features and STIC, SonoAVC, and Scan Assistant as optional features.
+The BT10 version made Scan Assistant and STIC standard features, instead of options, and also added SonoRender Start and SonoNT standard.
+Options on the Voluson E8 BT10 included SonoAVC, VOCAL, Advanced VCI, and OmniView.
+The 3SP-D and RRE5-10 probes were also added to the BT10 version.

-The Voluson E8 BT12 added a new Dynamic Rendering Engine (new CPU & video card) to support HD live, GE’s high-resolution 4D in HD.
-The same options as BT10 were options with the Voluson E8 BT12, but BT12 also added support for the new C4-8-D, and RAB6-D 4D probes.
-The Voluson E8 BT12 really was a “BreakThrough” update!
+The Voluson E8 BT12 added a new Dynamic Rendering Engine (new CPU & video card) to support HDlive, GE’s high-resolution 4D in HD imagery.
+The Voluson E8 BT12 had the same options as the BT10, but the BT12 added support for the new C4-8-D and RAB6-D 4D probes.
 A smaller update came with the Voluson E8 BT13 that added SonoBiometry and Elastography Analysis (Elastography quantification).
-The new high-density imaging RIC6-12D is also available on the Voluson E8 BT13.
-The BT13 also have an additional feature such as V-SRI (Volume Speckle Reduction Imaging) on certain transducers.
-If you use the Flashlight V-SRI features while performing the HD Live on the Voluson E8 BT13, the 4D images are spectacular.
-That is the one of the main reason why GE Voluson E8 BT13 with HD Live is the most popular 4D imaging system in the world.
+The new high-density imaging RIC6-12D is also available on the Voluson E8 BT13 along with additional features such as V-SRI (Volume Speckle Reduction Imaging) on certain transducers.
+The Flashlight V-SRI feature along with HDlive on the Voluson E8 BT13 made its 4D images even more high quality.
+That is one of the reasons why the GE Voluson E8 BT13 with HDlive is one of the most popular 4D ultrasound systems in the world.

 GE Voluson E8 (BT06)